DNS Lookups Were Timing Out Randomly in Kubernetes

 sysctl -p

-Also reduced TIME_WAIT timeout:
+I also reduced the TIME_WAIT timeout:

 sysctl -w net.netfilter.nf_conntrack_tcp_timeout_time_wait=30